rabarbers/Documentation/docs/guides/040_JSON-RPC-API.md

 ##### Params

-- `payload` : HEXASTRING - Text to encrypt in hexadecimal format
+- `payload` : String - Hex encoded Text to encrypt in hexadecimal format
 - `payload_method` : String - Can be one of:
   - none
   - pubkey : Using a Publick Key.
 Only owner of this private key will be able to read it.
 Must provide `enc_pubkey` or `b58_pubkey` param.
 See [decodepubkey](#decodepubkey) or [encodepubkey](#encodepubkey)